 We are deeply grateful for the support of those companies and individuals who sponsored IACP's 34th Annual Conference in New York City, March 29 - April 2, 2012.
 Thank you!

 If you're interested in learning more about sponsorship opportunities for IACP, contact Diane Laster, of Laster Heathman Media, to design a partnership package tailored to your marketing needs.

 2015-2016 Partner Program

 Learn more about sponsorship and advertising opportunities for the coming year, both at our Annual Conference and year-round.

-Our 37th Annual Conference will be in Washington, D.C.!
+Our 38th Annual Conference will be in Los Angeles, C.A.!

 The IACP Annual Conference is among the premier professionally focused educational and networking events in the food world.
 It’s here where companies showcase new technologies, where experts debate and discuss new trends, and where a wide-ranging group of experts from around the world gather to network and exchange information.
 And with large events like the Host City Party, the Creative Showcase, and the IACP Awards, the IACP is an ideal forum to reach a wide audience of culinary influencers.

 - Advertising or sponsored content in our monthly news blasts to IACP membership

 For the 2015-2016 Media Kit, or for more information on partner opportunities, contact Doug Duda, Director of Strategic Alliances and Business Development, at email@example.com.